 ● Each quarantine zone has a dedicated laundry and drying space, water dispensers and sanitary equipment.

-● In the area, each student is assigned to a single room to reduce the risk of infection.
+● In the area, each student is assigned a single room to reduce the risk of infection.

-Q14: How are the CQZs decided?
+Q14: How did the location of the CQZs be decided?

-1. Low floors that can be arranged to possess independent entrances and exits (to reduce the impact of on other dormitory areas when students who undergo the quarantine move into the CQZ)
+1. Low floors that can be arranged to possess independent entrances and exits (to reduce the impact on other dormitory areas when students who undergo the quarantine move into the CQZ)

 2. Minimization of need to relocate people

 3. In principle, relocated persons are assigned a new room of the same type as before.